-See "Setting up detail monitoring for VCS agents for Oracle" on page 84.
+See "Setting up detail monitoring for VCS agents for Oracle" on page 77.

-Storage devices for Oracle ASM configurations in VCS You can choose one of the following storage devices for Oracle ASM:
+Storage devices for Oracle You can choose one of the following storage devices for Oracle ASM: ASM configurations in VCS

-- ASM disks as raw disks - If you use raw disks, then make sure that the disks have the persistent permissions that are specified for ASM \$ORACLE\HOME. - ASM disks as Veritas Volume Manager volumes If you use VxVM volumes, then make sure that the disks have persistent permissions across reboots.
-The permissions must be the same as that of ASM \$ORACLE\HOME. - See Veritas Volume Manager documentation. - ASM disks as Cluster Volume Manager volumes - If you use CVM volumes, then make sure that the disks have persistent permissions across reboots.
-The permissions must be the same as that of ASM \$ORACLE HOME.
+ASM disks as raw disks

+If you use raw disks, then make sure that the disks have the persistent permissions that are specified for ASM \$ORACLE\HOME.

+ASM disks as Veritas Volume Manager volumes If you use VxVM volumes, then make sure that the disks have persistent permissions across reboots.
+The permissions must be the same as that of ASM \$ORACLE\HOME.